Equality and diversity overview

 - Foster good relations by promoting greater awareness and understanding between our communities.

-In addition, three equality commitments have been identified to help promote equality and raise awareness of equality issues during the course of 2015 to 2017:
+In addition, three equality commitments have been identified to help promote equality and raise awareness of equality issues during 2015 to 2017:

 - We will explore the issues affecting people with dementia and their carers in terms of access to services.
 In addition, we will aim to be a dementia-friendly organisation by supporting the Dementia Friends initiative and holding awareness sessions for staff and partners to learn more about dementia and the effects it has on sufferers and carers.